Written ByJames Hesterfinancial JournalistUpdated on 03/02/2023

 Loss or damage to attached trailers

-Provides cover for your trailers.
+Provides cover for attaching a trailer to your van.

 Adding breakdown cover gives you peace of mind.
-It should make it quicker and easier to get back on the road if you do breakdown.
+It should make it quicker and easier to get back on the road if you do break down.

 Goods in transit cover